planetfederal/qgis-reports-plugin/docs/source/usage.rst

 Using the command shell
 -----------------------

-The |current_plugin| plugin for QGIS uses a Python library to collect the needed information for the report.
+The *Support Tool* uses a Python library to collect the needed information for the report.
 This library can be called from outside of QGIS, so you can obtain the same information even if your QGIS installation is broken and QGIS itself cannot be started.